 Jennifer graduated from the University of Delaware with a degree in International Relations.
 She has over 11 years of professional experience fundraising for civil liberties and health care non-profits.
 Jennifer enjoys playing soccer, being outside, exploring new cities and attending Portland's professional women's soccer team, the Thorns, games with her husband and three children.
 She is also certain she must love carpooling children to sports practices, otherwise why would she spend so much time doing it?

 Chelsea is a content writer who combines computer nerdery with science enthusiasm to create interesting stuff to read.
 She is a firm believer in ditching the textbooks and getting kids (and adults) learning with their hands and their laughter.
 She has a biology degree from Lewis & Clark College, taught 5th and 7th graders in a New Orleans science camp, has volunteered in numerous conservation projects (mostly in Africa), and dreams of seeing every David Attenborough documentary ever made.
-Learn biology without realizing it from her blog The Chelsea Scrolls.
+See who else she supports at her website chelseaschuyler.com.

 Meghna has a PhD in Biochemistry from The Ohio State University.
 She has eight years of research experience and has published her work in peer-reviewed journals.
 Meghna recently completed a science education internship at Oregon Museum of Science and Industry (OMSI), designing exciting hands-on science experiments for kids.
 She has a passion for science communication and writes a biology blog to channel that energy.
 Meghna loves mountains and enjoys being outside, exploring new trails with her husband.
 She also likes to rhyme words, even the “sciency” ones.